 Check your wiring harness from time to time too.
 The wires are bound up pretty tight and it is easy for them the rub each other or the nearest hard material.
 Some wiring benefits from additional shielding, like the bundle that runs from the electronics area to the front of the motor.
 Those wires are partial to rubbing open where the harness runs under the motor in the back .
 Check the routing on the two wire harnesses from your handlebar switches.
 They can get damaged where they are threaded through the forks to the frame rail and under the fuel tank.

 Another good thing you can do is install our Custom Motor Mount Nuts.
 They do a better job of pulling the engine mounting system together which helps eliminate some vibration.
-After 8 years anyone running the new nuts has yet to break a motor mount isolator.

 If you cannot do everything at once, we recommend you do these things as soon as possible.